christopher-buss/roblox-ts-eslint-config/README.md

 npx eslint-config-inspector
 ```

+## Versioning Policy

+This project follows [Semantic Versioning](https://semver.org/) for releases.
+However, since this is just a config and involves opinions and many moving parts, we don't treat rules changes as breaking changes.

+### Changes Considered as Breaking Changes

+- Node.js version requirement changes
+- Huge refactors that might break the config
+- Plugins made major changes that might break the config
+- Changes that might affect most of the codebases

+### Changes Considered as Non-breaking Changes

+- Enable/disable rules and plugins (that might become stricter)
+- Rules options changes
+- Version bumps of dependencies

 ### I prefer XXX...

 Sure, you can configure and override rules locally in your project to fit your